matteo-chesi/eth-cscs.github.io/getting_started/running_jobs/README.md

 #SBATCH --job-name="hello_world_mpi"
 #SBATCH --time=00:05:00
 #SBATCH --nodes=2
-#SBATCH --ntasks-per-node=32
+#SBATCH --ntasks-per-node=18
 #SBATCH --output=hello_world_mpi.%j.o
 #SBATCH --error=hello_world_mpi.%j.e

-module load slurm
 srun ./hello_world_mpi.x
 ```

-# Migration from Cray ALPS to native SLURM
+# Native SLURM on Cray systems

-Cray systems are equipped with native SLURM: the main difference is the absence of aprun, which was replaced by the SLURM command srun.
+Cray systems at CSCS are equipped with native SLURM, therefore without the Cray command aprun, which has been replaced replaced by the SLURM command __srun__.
 The migration from Cray ALPS (Application Level Placement Scheduler) to native SLURM is supported by the simple examples available below for the most common usage with MPI and hybrid MPI/OpenMP jobs.
 SLURM man pages (e.g man sbatch) will give useful information and more details on specific options, along with the documentation available on line at: http://slurm.schedmd.com/documentation.html.

 Advanced users might also be interested in consulting the presentations available on line from the Slurm User Group meeting, which cover the new features of the latest SLURM release: http://slurm.schedmd.com/publications.html.